-I've been telecommuting off and on for about 12 years, mainly because I insist on living in the middle of nowhere, which makes the drive to any regional office facility tiresome, inefficient, and expensive.
+I've been telecommuting off and on for more than 20 years, mainly because I insist on living in the middle of nowhere, which makes the drive to any regional office facility tiresome, inefficient, and expensive.
 Also, I'm a hermit, so that works out well for all concerned.

 When I tell people about this working arrangement, I usually get one of two polar-opposite responses: Wow, that must be GREAT! or How can you stand it?
 I'd go out of my mind after two days.
 Sometimes, I get the cousin of the second response: Oh, I'd never get anything done; I'd just sit around and watch TV all day.